Caring for the Caregiver: 6 Ways to Get Help and Improve Your Health

 Their living environment and essential supplies also must be maintained.

-That could include hiring someone to buy groceries and household supplies, getting help with laundry, hiring a housekeeper, buying a meal service for part of the week, hiring a gardener, having a handyman come once a month, etc.
+That could include hiring someone to buy groceries and household supplies, getting help with laundry, hiring a housekeeper, purchasing a meal service for part of the week, hiring a gardener, having a handyman come once a month, etc.

 3. Hire an in-home caregiver